Theory and Ear Training

 Woodwind Ensemble is open to all Precollege instrumentalists studying flute, oboe, clarinet, bassoon and French horn.
 The Woodwind Ensemble was created to give students an additional opportunity to experience playing in a woodwind section in addition to their orchestral experience.
 Repertoire has included Dvorak’s Serenade for Winds, Cello and Bass, wind serenades by Mozart and Beethoven, music for double woodwind quintet and various mixed woodwind ensemble repertoire.
 Past semesters have also included themed concerts such as a focus on operatic transcriptions for woodwind ensemble and 20th-century repertoire.
 The Woodwind Ensemble presents several performances each semester.

 Students must audition for positions in large ensembles and will be placed according to their ability.
-Assignment to all large ensembles are made by the Dean, in consultation with the conductors, and is based solely on audition.
+Assignment to all large ensembles is made by the Precollege Administration, in consultation with the conductors, and is based solely on audition.

 The Precollege Division stresses performance and thus offers several opportunities in the form of recitals, showcases and concerts.
 Students are not required to attend each week, but they are always invited to listen.